Frequently Asked Questions

 Many users who couldn’t read music very well when they started have said that they improved greatly after working through a few chapters of FOM.

 As with reading music, the more background you bring, the easier time you’ll have.
 At the bare minimum you need to know how to spell chords and how to count rhythms.
 A more extensive list may be found here.

 There are no other true methods for writing melody.
 A few “methods” will list a series of steps, but do nothing in the way of showing how to execute those steps.
 FOM is systematic without being oppressive.
 It shows you how to create a rough version of a melody quickly, then helps you revise and intensify it.
 All along the way, it draws from real-life melodies as examples.

 And then there is the subject of melodic figuration.
 No other method in print or online shows how to compouse using melodic figures: the basic building blocks of melody.

 No. I developed the basic framework of FOM while teaching at Berklee College of Music—the world’s largest music school—which serves non-classical musicians.
 My students there loved the method because it fit so naturally with their courses on improvisation and songwriting.
 The FOM eBook does focus on the music of J.S.
 Bach.
 But learning to write like Bach is NOT the goal.
 I chose Bach because it is so easy to see his thought processes, especially in the works for solo violin and ‘cello.
 His “tricks of the trade” are fully adaptable to every style.

-I have spent decades doing my best to make the eBooks clear and memorable.
+I have done everything I can to make the eBooks clear and memorable.
 And I believe that you’ll get a lot out of them in the coming years.
 But something wise old Benjamin Franklin once said has stuck with me, and I think it applies here.
 “Tell me, and I forget.
 Show me, and I remember.
 Involve me, and I learn.”